Modernizing ITSM – Shifting from Reactive to Resilient Cyber Operations

 GRA treats resilience as an organizational capability.
 It embeds assurance into daily decisions, not just audits.
 It also reframes governance as delivering value and ensuring it is appropriately protected.
 Without the right level of protection, value becomes fragile, exposed, or unsustainable. - Strategy-Risk Integration

 The DVMS combines strategy and risk into a single decision model: strategy-risk.
-Every strategic decision must account for risk, and every risk-related issue must be evaluated considering strategic goals.
+Every strategic decision must account for risk, and every risk-related issue must be evaluated in light of strategic goals.
 This approach replaces the disconnected “strategy here, risk there” thinking with a cohesive framework that guides tradeoffs, priorities, and protection.
 The result is alignment, with decisions that reflect both ambition and accountability. - Seven Minimum Viable Capabilities (MVC)

 - Govern – Ensure decision-making structures are clear and aligned to strategic outcomes.